rejmank/blog/content/books/the-willpower-instinct.md

 rating = 5
 +++

-If I can only read one book on the topic of willpover, procrastionation and all topics similar, this would be the one.
-Based on semestral course on Stanford each chapter is one lecture with set of experiments and techniques that will help you with all topics willpover.
-What is awesome is that the book covers not only the obvious things, but covers willpover as a complex topic with so much ways that we can fail.
-Awesome one of my best books of the year.
+If I could read only one book on the subject of willpover, procrastination and all similar topics, this would be it.
+Based on a semester course at Stanford, each chapter is a lecture with a set of experiments and techniques that will help you with all topics related to willpover.
+What is great is that the book not only covers the obvious things, but covers willpover as a complex topic with so many ways that we can fail.
+Fantastic, one of my best books of the year.

 <!--more-->